Yom HaShoah: Date

-The date is set in accordance with the Hebrew calendar, on 27 Nisan, so that it varies in regard to the Gregorian calendar.
-Observance of the day is moved back to the Thursday before, if 27 Nisan falls on a Friday (as in 2021), or forward a day, if 27 Nisan falls on a Sunday (to avoid adjacency with the Jewish Sabbath, as in 2024).
+The date is set per the Hebrew calendar, on 27 Nisan, so that it varies regarding the Gregorian calendar.
+Observance of the day is moved back to the Thursday before, if 27 Nisan falls on a Friday (as in 2021 or 2025), or forward a day, if 27 Nisan falls on a Sunday (to avoid adjacency with the Jewish Sabbath, as in 2024).
 The fixed Jewish calendar ensures 27 Nisan does not fall on Saturday.

 Evening

 Yom HaShoah opens in Israel at sundown in a state ceremony held in Warsaw Ghetto Square at Yad Vashem, the Holocaust Martyrs' and Heroes Authority, in Jerusalem.
 During the ceremony the national flag is lowered to half mast, the President and the Prime Minister both deliver speeches, Holocaust survivors light six torches symbolizing the approximately six million Jews murdered in the Holocaust and the Chief Rabbis recite prayers.

 Daytime

 On Yom HaShoah, ceremonies and services are held at schools, military bases and by other public and community organizations.

 On the eve of Yom HaShoah and the day itself, places of public entertainment are closed by law.
 Israeli television airs Holocaust documentaries and Holocaust-related talk shows, and low-key songs are played on the radio.
 Flags on public buildings are flown at half mast.
-At 10:00, an air raid siren sounds throughout the country and Israelis are expected to observe two minutes of solemn reflection.
-Almost everyone stops what they are doing, including motorists who stop their cars in the middle of the road, standing beside their vehicles in silence as the siren is sounded.
+At 10:00 a.m., an air raid siren sounds throughout the country and Israelis are expected to observe two minutes of solemn reflection.
+It is customary to pause what is being done and to reflect, including motorists who stop their cars in the middle of the road, standing beside their vehicles in silence as the siren is sounded.